- ALREADY HAPPENED:

 Featuring work by more than 40 photographers including:

-Hilton Als, Amy Arbus, Marc Asnin, Carrie Boretz, Martha Cooper, Lenore Davis, Michel Delsol, Pamela Duffy, Deborah Feingold, Susan Ferguson, Andy Freeberg, Lori Grinker, Carol Halebian, James Hamilton, Meg Handler, CM Hardt, Robin Holland, Caroline Howard, Steve Kagan, Pete Kuhns, David Lee, Laura Levine, Darren Lew, Andrew Lichtenstein, Catherine McGann, Tom McGovern, Danuta Otfinowski, Kristine Larsen, Sandra-Lee Phipps, Sylvia Plachy, Nick Malter, Adam Mastoon, Keri Pickett, Linda Rosier, Allen Ruben, Steven Douglas Rubin, Nevin Shalit, Coreen Simpson, Doug Vann, Harvey Wang, CT Wemple
+Hilton Als, Amy Arbus, Marc Asnin, Bill Bernstein, Carrie Boretz, Martha Cooper, Lenore Davis, Michel Delsol, Pamela Duffy, Janie Eisenberg, Deborah Feingold, Susan Ferguson, Andy Freeberg, Lori Grinker, Carol Halebian, James Hamilton, Meg Handler, CM Hardt, Caroline Howard, Steve Kagan, Jennifer Kotter, Pete Kuhns, Kristine Larsen, David Lee, Laura Levine, Darren Lew, Andrew Lichtenstein, Catherine McGann, Tom McGovern, Greg Miller, Danuta Otfinowski, Sandra-Lee Phipps, Sylvia Plachy, Nick Malter, Adam Mastoon, Keri Pickett, Linda Rosier, Allen Reuben, Stephen Douglas Rubin, Richard Sandler, Nevin Shalit, Coreen Simpson, Doug Vann, Harvey Wang and CT Wemple.

-The Village Voice was the nation’s first alternative newsweekly and the paper of record for post-war counterculture.
+The nation’s first alternative newsweekly, the Village Voice was the paper of record for post-war counterculture.
 Published from 1955 until August 31, 2018, it covered the nascent women’s rights, gay rights, and civil rights marches; anti-Vietnam War protests; the first Earth Day; experimental theater; lefty and splinter political rallies and demonstrations; and a generation of hugely influential—mainly downtown—writers, artists, musicians, dancers, actors, and thinkers who were largely ignored or misunderstood by contemporary mass media.

 The paper spawned a slew of great writers, but as McDarrah often said—loudly—to Voice editors and art directors, “people pick up the paper mainly to look at the photos.”
 HIS photos.
 For decades he was the only staff photographer and the paper’s first picture editor.